bjowes/node-win-sso/README.md

 _Example code of a full handshake will be provided later_

+The WinSso class is stateless and all methods are static.
+No manual cleanup required.

 ### osSupported(): boolean

 Utility function to simplify the case where an application supports multiple platforms, but NTLM single-sign-on is only supported on Windows OSs.
 Returns true if the platform is win32.
 If this returns false, all the methods below will throw.